 About the Novels

 This series was, naturally, inspired by a Dungeons & Dragons® roleplaying game character.
 I figured it was a good story and wanted to share it.
 I had hopes of publishing with Wizards of the Coast® since rumour has it that they are reviving the Spelljammer® material for their D& D Next® game, but they do not want unsolicited manuscripts.
-So if you would like to see these novels published, please tell them!
+So I made it my own!

-The third book, “Sable’s Privateers,” was the beginning of the campaign and it began as the Second Unhuman War ended.
-For that reason, much of it will be consistant with the published game material, but some of it may stray off-course slightly.
+The third book, “Sable’s Privateers,” was the beginning of the campaign.
 Also, you will find a lot more significant characters because we had a very large gaming group.

-The fourth book, “Sweet Water and Light Laughter,” represents more recent gaming events in our campaign.
-Much of it will not correspond to canon D&D® material, as each campaign world develops (as it should) based on the actions and efforts of the player characters.
+The fourth book, “May the Airts Blow Fair & Free,” represents more recent gaming events in our campaign.
 It will also be simplified from our complex gaming campaign because I believe that otherwise, much of the story will be lost in the details.
 Events may not happen in the same way or on the same dates as they did in the campaign to preserve suspension of disbelief.

-This is a work in progress and it will be published to the site as I complete each chapter.
+This is a work in progress.
 It may undergo several revisions after publication.
 If you read my Blog page, or sign up for my Crew list (the link is on the sidebar) then I will keep you informed as to any changes as things progress.
 I make no promises as to my schedule of publication, so please do not write me asking when the next installment will be published.
 I am a very busy person and so this project, much as I am drawn to do it, will have to take a back seat to my real life.

 About the Author